snoovpy/cursor-ai-bypass/README.md

 5. Run the script:

     ```bash
-    python main.py --all #To run all the scripts
+    python main.py --all #To run every script
-    python main.py --help #To see available flags
+    python main.py --help #To see all the available flags

     ```
 6. Login to cursor with the temp mail